prakharmrsl/easypcceo.github.io/pages/crypto-mining/gpus.md

 If you are one of these people, you've come to the right place.

-As more and more people begin to mine for cryptocurrency, it becomes harder and harder to successfully mine a bitcoin, litecoin, or any other form of cryptocurrency.

-This is why you need to START MINING NOW!

 ---

 ## Crypto Mining Guide

 This guide will teach you the basics of mining for cryptocurrencies.

 More specifically, the hardware you will need to get started.

-> Mining Graphics Cards
-> Mining Motherboards
-> Mining Power Supplies